 Lastly, assess and document your values, skills and interests strengths.
 You will use these strengths to help you recognize and assess whether a potential opportunity for growth will actually fit with your life’s purpose (where you love life fully by living this) in the long run.
 The strengths inventory should include the things you value most (i.e. you would donate money to or volunteer for) e.g. environment, nature, charity, sports, career development, etc. and skills and interests (i.e. things you are good at, enjoy or could easily learn), e.g. communicating, organizing, gardening, cycling, etc.

 Refer to and refine your assessment results often as you complete the next six steps of the ‘Create Resilience’ process.

-Alternatively you may want to engage the services of a Life Coach to complete professional profile assessments that will better help to affirm all your areas of improvement.
-This process includes identifying areas of your subconscious to improve and completes with prioritization of your goals and how to measure your return on investment.
+Alternatively you may want to engage the services of a LIFE COACH to complete professional profile assessments that will better help to affirm all your areas of improvement.
+This process includes identifying areas of your conscious and subconscious to improve and completes with prioritization of your goals and how to measure your return on investment.